 Break out my CREAMYYY mushroom quiche at your next brunch, and show off this delightful dish!!
 Trust me when I tell you, this one will NOT disappoint!

 Serve it as a low carb breakfast (by skipping the crust, or using my low carb version), OR use your favorite crust for a more traditional take!
 The recipe is easy, flexible and OH so delicious!
-So you can add it to your healthy recipes collection, or save it for weekend splurges.
+So you can add it to your quiche recipes collection, or save it for weekend splurges.

 Going the low carb recipes route?
 This healthy breakfast is PROOF that not all quiches need to be unhealthy to be good!
 Cream, cheese, bacon, oh my!
 What’s NOT to love?!

 Be prepared for people wanting seconds… and the recipe!

 - The varieties are endless!
 You can make this vegetarian, meat-lover or a little of each!

 - It’s versatile!
 You can eat this for literally any meal of your choosing.
 Full disclosure: it’s the breakfast of champions!
 It’ll leave you ready to conquer your day!

 - Easy ingredients!
 Besides the eggs and oil, you could literally add anything else you have on hand!
 I love an easy dish!

 - These ingredients scream classic breakfast comfort food and are BURSTING with flavor!
 The salty bacon, richness of the mushrooms and the sweetness of the shallot will make your mouth water.
 Guaranteed.